-This is a great example of a minimalist digital agency website that holds the visitor’s attention.
-Using simple black dots on a white background and animations to aid the storytelling, the website demonstrates their unique approach to creativity through a black and white design, with color added to areas where they talk about their approach and services.
+Major Tom is another great example of a minimalist digital agency website holding visitor’s attention.
+The website demonstrates its unique approach to creativity through a black and white design, with color added to areas where they talk about their approach and services.

-The website is mobile responsive, but the desktop and mobile versions are distinct and offer visitors a unique digital experience depending on their devices.
-The mobile version lays out formation in a simple and easy to reach manner, while the complete experience can be seen on the desktop version.
+The desktop and mobile versions are distinct and offer visitors a unique digital experience depending on their devices.
+The mobile version lays out formation in a simple manner, while you can enjoy the complete experience on the desktop version.

 6. Isadora Digital Agency

-This straightforward digital agency website uses a parallax style homepage with basic animations to get straight to the point.
+This simple digital agency website uses a parallax-style homepage with basic animations to get straight to the point.

-Their ‘insights’ section stands in place of a blog to creatively elaborate on topics within the categories of creativity, inspiration, strategy, and technology, and to talk about how they cater to clients.
+Their ‘insights’ section stands in place of a blog to creatively elaborate on topics within the categories of creativity, inspiration, strategy, and technology and talks about how they cater to clients.

 7. Space Oddity Dubai

-This digital agency website feels refreshingly unique.
-The strong storytelling aspect of storytelling and casual tone is emblematic of the agency’s focus on user experience.
+This website feels refreshingly unique.
+It has a strong storytelling aspect and uses a casual tone to focus on user experience.
 The website shows that you don’t always need bright colors to stand out.

 8. Frank Digital

-Going through this website is akin to browsing through a magazine with rich images..
-This refreshing experience remains the same for the audience viewing the website on a mobile phone.
+Scrolling through this website is akin to browsing through a magazine with rich images.
+The refreshing experience remains the same for the mobile phone audience.

-The overall website is simple and clean, abstaining from multiple animations in favor of a clear focus on the content, case studies, and their portfolio.
+The overall website is simple, abstaining from multiple animations in favor of a clear focus on the content, case studies, and their portfolio.

 10. Rabbit Studio

-The visuals are crisp and high resolution, and showcase their projects and portfolio, with their services explained through smart web copy.
+The visuals are crisp, and the high-resolution showcases their projects and portfolio, with their services explained through smart web copy.

 11. Engage Massive

-This digital agency website is a design-centric one; its aesthetics make use of ample negative space, and black and white for the content copy.
-The website is mobile responsive.
+This digital agency website is design-centric; its aesthetics use ample negative space and black and white for the content copy.
+The website is also mobile responsive.

 KOTA’s compact website lacks major animations, but the web page design clearly indicates that this agency knows what it’s doing.
 They’ve managed to keep the same experience on their mobile devices.